Luis Marín de San Martín: Biography

-Marín de San Martín was born in Madrid.
-He gave his first vows in the Order of Saint Augustine on 5 September 1982, and his solemn vows on 1 November 1985.
+Marín de San Martín was born in Madrid on 21 August 1961).
+He attended Colegio San Agustín there, an Augustinian school.
+He made his first vows in the Order of Saint Augustine on 5 September 1982, and his solemn vows on 1 November 1985.
 He was ordained a priest on 4 June 1988.
+His first parish assignments were in the Madrid suburb of San Sebastián de los Reyes and in Madrid itself.

-He was awarded a doctorate in sacred theology at the Comillas Pontifical University.
-Within his order he held offices including: formator of the Tagaste Major Seminary in Los Negrales (1996-1999); provincial counsellor of the Order (1999-2002); prior of the monastery of Santa María de La Vid (2002-2008); and professor of theology in the Augustianian Centres in Los Negrales, San Lorenzo de El Escorial and Valladolid.
-Since 2004 he has served as visiting lecturer at the Facultad de Teología del Norte de España in Burgos.
+Marín de San Martín earned a doctorate in sacred theology at the Comillas Pontifical University.
+Within his order, he was: formator of the Tagaste Major Seminary in Los Negrales (1996-1999); provincial counsellor for Spain (1999-2002); prior of the monastery of Santa María de La Vid (2002-2008); and professor of theology in the Augustianian Centres in Los Negrales, San Lorenzo de El Escorial, and Valladolid.
+From 2004 to 2021, he was a visiting lecturer at the Facultad de Teología del Norte de España in Burgos.